Castillo de Salas (ship)

 Castillo de Salas was a Spanish bulk carrier that was launched in Ferrol on 20 December 1979 and completed in August 1980.
-It measured over 50,000 gross tons, and had a deadweight of over 100,000 tons, measured approximately 250 m in length, 40 m across the beam, and 14.5 m in draft.
+It measured over 50,000 gross tons, and had a deadweight of over 100,000 tons, measuring approximately 250 m in length, 40 m across the beam, and 14.5 m in the draft.
 It required a crew complement of 32.

 Wreck and salvage

 During the morning of 11 January 1986 Castillo de Salas, owned by the Spanish company Elcano, ran aground over rocks 740 m north northwest of Gijón.
 The ship was anchored outside Gijón's seaport (El Musel) when the ship's anchor came loose in bad weather.
 Efforts to re-anchor, self-propel and even tow the ship away from the coast failed due to harsh seas.
 The cargo was nearly 100,000 MT of coal loaded in Norfolk, Virginia as well as over 1000 t of fuel oil used for propulsion.
 On 15 January 1986 the hull broke in two during efforts to bring the ship afloat, therefore releasing a spill of diesel oil and coal ore.

 On 23 February 1986 the bow half of the hull was refloated, towed 39 mi into the sea and scuttled in waters of 4000 m in depth.
 Officials stated that no diesel oil was left in the bow section of the hull.
 During the following spring, the company Fondomar was tasked with salvaging the remainder of the stern portion of the hull.